-- An estimated tonnage and/or volume of waste rock and subsoil to be produced annually; - Results of waste rock and subsoil characterisation that includes the net acid producing potential of the mined waste rock metals analysis, sulfides, pH, conductivity, Net Acid Generation (NAG) and Acid Neutralising Capacity (ANC)).; - Characterisation should also address the properties of waste rock and subsoil that affect their erosion potential.
-Sampling should be representative with profiles of all geological units included and based on accepted statistical procedures and be in accordance with recognised guidelines; - Details of any likely leachate quality expected under field conditions, including contaminants such as sulfate, pH, chloride, iron, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic; - Measures to ensure stability of the waste dumps, particularly the management of drainage; - Slope profiles that are consistent with intended land use and acceptable post-mining land management and maintenance; and - Alternatives for excavated waste disposal, including in-filling of voids, off-site options and treatment of any contaminated soil.
+- An estimated tonnage and/or volume of waste rock and subsoil to be produced annually; - Results of waste rock and subsoil characterisation that includes the net acid producing potential of the mined waste rock (metals analysis, sulfides, pH, conductivity, Net Acid Generation (NAG) and Acid Neutralising Capacity (ANC)). - Characterisation should also address the properties of waste rock and subsoil that affect their erosion potential.
+Sampling should be representative with profiles of all geological units included and based on accepted statistical procedures and be in accordance with recognised guidelines. - Details of any likely leachate quality expected under field conditions, including contaminants such as sulfate, pH, chloride, iron, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic. - Measures to ensure stability of the waste dumps, particularly the management of drainage. - Slope profiles that are consistent with intended land use and acceptable post-mining land management and maintenance. - Alternatives for excavated waste disposal, including in-filling of voids, off-site options and treatment of any contaminated soil.

-3.6.3 Co-disposal
+3.6.1.3 Tailings Disposal

-This section should describe the fine and coarse wastes produced by preparation and/or processing plants and the proposed methods for their joint disposal.
-Describe alternative options for co-disposal including the proposed location, site suitability and volume of any co-disposal waste storage and/or disposal site(s), including the method of construction.
+This section should address options for on-site processing, and describe the tailings waste produced by preparation and/or processing plants and the proposed methods for its disposal.
+Describe alternative options for tailings disposal including the proposed location, site suitability and volume of any tailings storage and/or disposal site(s), including the method of construction.

-Describe the approximate quantity of co-disposal waste to be produced by the project and its processing plant annually for the life of the mine.
-Co-disposal characterisation information should also be presented in this section, including:
+Describe the approximate quantity of tailings to be produced by the project and its processing plant annually for the life of the mine.
+Tailings characterisation information should also be presented in this section, including:

-- physical properties of the tailings solids; - geochemical properties of the tailings solids using static testing (CAN, Net Acid Production Potential (NAPP), NAG etc); and chemical properties of tailings pore water including pH, conductivity, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic.
+- physical properties of the tailings solids; - geochemical properties of the tailings solids using static testing (CAN, Net Acid Production Potential (NAPP), NAG etc); and - chemical properties of tailings pore water including pH, conductivity, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic.

-The construction of the co-disposal storage facility should be described with regards to construction material and design.
-The EIS should address how the co-disposal storage facility complies with relevant codes for the construction of such containment systems.
+The construction of the tailings storage facility should be described with regards to construction material and design.
+The EIS should address how the tailings storage facility complies with relevant codes for the construction of such containment systems.

 Describe the strategies to monitor and manage seepage into ground and surface waters.
-The location of the storage and/or disposal site(s) with regard to adjacent creeks and rivers should be described.
+The location of the storage and/or disposal site with regard to adjacent creeks and rivers should be described.

-3.6.4 Solid waste disposal
+3.6.1.4 Solid Waste Disposal

-Describe the quantity and quality of solid wastes (other than waste rock, subsoil and tailings addressed in other sections) and the proposed methods of their disposal.
+Describe the quantity and quality of solid wastes other than waste rock and subsoil or tailings, and the proposed methods of their disposal.
 The proposed location, site suitability, dimensions and volume of any landfill, including its method of construction, should be shown.

-3.6.5 Liquid waste
+3.6.1.5 Liquid waste